A Winter Wonderland: New Year’s Eve in Istanbul

-One day, when the weather was particularly nasty because it couldn’t quite make up its mind whether it wanted to be snow or rain, we visited Topkapi palace.
-Had I studied my guidebook more thoroughly I might have known that Topkapi is not one vast building, like a lot of European palaces, but rather a lot of smaller, separate buildings divided by gardens.
-You spent a lot of time outside, walking to the next part of the palace, and sometimes you have to wait in a line before you can enter the more prestigious rooms such as the treasure chamber.
-I’m sure the lines in winter are nothing compared to how long you have to wait in line.
+One day the weather was particularly nasty, because it couldn’t quite make up its mind whether it wanted to be snow or rain.
+We decided to use that day for visiting Topkapi palace.
+Unfortunately, I hadn’t studied my guidebook very thoroughly.
+Otherwise I would have known that Topkapi is not made of one vast building, like European palaces, but rather of a lot of smaller, separate buildings divided by gardens.
+You spent a lot of time outside, walking to the next part of the palace.
+To enter the more prestigious rooms such as the treasure chamber, you need to wait in line.
 Outside.

-On the Bosphorus tour the last stop is the little town Anadolu Kavagi, close to the Black sea.
-If you climb up a hill you get a beautiful view over the river.
+On the Bosphorus tour, the last stop is the little town Anadolu Kavagi, close to the Black sea.
+If you climb up a hill you get a beautiful view of the river.
 Unfortunately, a few minutes before we arrived it had started snowing again, and all we could see was white.
-Which didn’t stop us from climbing the hill to the viewing point, because while we’re there we might as well do the full programme.
-After all the walking we rewarded ourselves with warming up in a restaurant with hot tea and good food.
+Which didn’t stop us from climbing the hill to the viewing point, because if we came all the way we might as well go, right?

-The next available flight to Hamburg wasn’t until the next day – the day both my mother and I were supposed to be back at work.
-Luckily the airline was generous enough to pay a night in a hotel for us, including all meals.
-So we did the best we could: enjoyed the fancy hotel with its delicious buffet until we got picked up the next morning back to the airport.
-This time we made it onto the plane and back to Hamburg.
+The next available flight to Hamburg wasn’t until the next day.
+Both my mother and I were supposed to be back at work by then.
+At least the airline was generous enough to pay a night in a hotel for us, including all meals.
+So we did the best we could: enjoyed the fancy hotel with its delicious buffet until we got picked up the next morning to get back to the airport.
+This time, we made it onto the plane and back to Hamburg.